calebjmatthews/cavern-havok-2/conceit.md

 * Importantly, enemies' planned moves appear while choices are being decided, as well as allies who have already selected their moves.
 This allows players to co-operate and to subvert enemy plans by defending or moving.
 * Players can equip a movement ability, a defensive ability, and four main abilities which are displayed in a diamond with movement and defensive above to the left and right corners.
 * "Charges" are gained each round, and 2 - 5 can be expended by using charged moves.
-* Moves can push targets around on the battlefield.
+* moves can push targets around on the battlefield.
 Units are stunned and skip their current turn if they are pushed into an obstruction or another unit before their turn arrives.
 * Spaces on the battlefield have their own terrain effects; for example, lava deals 1 damage to anyone standing on it, and shining ground gives 2 defense.

 ## Classes
-* Raider: equips ax, attacks first target in row; 9 Health, 3 Speed, 1 Charm
+* Raider: equips ax, attacks first target in enemy row; 9 Health, 3 Speed, 1 Charm
-  * Horned Helmet (Head): Damage +2 if target is in column directly in front of user
+  * Horned Helmet (Head): 2 Damage if target is in column directly in front of user
-  * Hide Vest (Top): Defense +3
+  * Hide Vest (Top): 3 Defense
-  * Hob-nailed Boots (Bottom): Move 1-2, Power 1
+  * Hob-nailed Boots (Bottom): 1-2 move, Bless user with 1 Power
+  * Rage Stomping Boots (Bottom): 1-2 move, Bless user with 2 Rage
-  * Hatchet: 3 damage to first target in row
+  * Hatchet: 3 damage to first target in enemy row
-  * Sweep Ax: 2 damage to front column
+  * Sweep Ax: 2 damage to an entire column
-  * Cleaving Ax: 3 charge; 6 damage to first target in row
+  * Cleaver: 3 charge | 6 damage to first target in enemy row
+  * Scrappy Ax: 2 charge | User's Injury in damage to first target in enemy row
+  * Stub Ax: 6 damage to space immediately in front of user
+  * Tantrum: 2 damage to first target in enemy row | Bless user with 2 Rage
+  * Provocation: 1 damage to first target in enemy row | Bless user with 3 Power, Bless target with 6 Power
 * Javalin: equips spears, attacks any target; 10 Health, 4 Speed, 2 Charm
-  * Feather Cap (Head): Damage +1 if target is 6 or more columns away
+  * Feather Cap (Head): +1 damage if target is 6 or more columns away
-  * Down Vest (Top): Defense +2, an additional Defense +2 if all spaces around user are empty
+  * Down Vest (Top): 2 Defense, an additional 2 Defense if all spaces around user are empty
-  * Tufted Sandals: Move 1-2, Speed +1
+  * Tufted Sandals: 1-2 move, Bless user with 1 Speed
-  * Swallow: 1 damage to target
+  * Swallow: 2 damage to target
-  * Blackbird: 2 damage to target at end of round
+  * Blackbird: 3 damage to target at end of round
   * Heron: 2 charge | 1 damage to all targets on opposite side
+  * Eagle: 3 charge | 2 damage to target for each empty space around them
+  * Starling: 1 damage to all enemy targets in the back two rows
+  * Hawk: 2 damage to target | Pull target forward 1 space
+  * Swift: 1 damage to target | Bless user with 3 Speed
 * Bulwark: equips barricade, defends self and allies; 15 Health, 2 Speed, 3 Charm
   * Head: Defense granted +2
   * Top: Defense +4
-  * Bottom: Move 1-2, Defense +1
+  * Light Greaves: 1-2 move, 1 Defense
+  * Rescuer Greaves: Move to the space immediately in front of any ally
-  * Pillar: Defense +3 to all allies in row
+  * Pillar: 3 Defense to user and all allies in row
-  * Basher: Defense +2 to user | 2 damage to first target in row
+  * Basher: 2 Defense to user | 2 damage to first target in enemy row
-  * Implacable: 4 charge | Defense +20 to user and all adjacent targets
+  * Implacable: 4 charge | 20 Defense to user and all adjacent targets
 * Eathshaker: equips hammer, drops stone obstructions; 12 Health, 1 Speed, 1 Charm
-  * Head: Obstruction health +3
+  * Head: +3 Obstruction health
   * Tremor: Push a boulder backwards 1 space, if occupied instead damage 3 and stun
 * Chemist: equips herbs, throws bottles primarily for healing
-  * Head: Throw distance +2
+  * Head: +2 Throw distance
-  * Top: Defense +2, Charge +1
+  * Top: Defense +2, +1 Charge
-  * Bottom: Move 1-2, Charge +1
+  * Bottom: 1-2 move, +1 Charge
   * Empty bottle: 1 damage to throwing target
   * Kerosine: Curse throwing target with Oil
   * Philter: 2 charge | Cure one curse on throwing target, if target was cursed also heal 5